logux/docs/3-concepts/4-state.md

 ## Client State

-Logux uses *event sourcing* pattern on client-side.
+Logux Redux uses *event sourcing* pattern on client-side.
 Actions describe the current state.
 State object is just an cache.

 Developer provide reducer.
 Reducer has initial state (`[]` in this example) and describe how to change the current state on this action: